This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 New York Delicatessen

-Best Greenwich Village Restaurants This list includes Mexican and other ethnic food, sushi, vegan, kid-friendly food, cheap street food and restaurants that are good for groups.)
+Our list of Greenwich Village restaurants has a nice variety of ethnic foods as well as kid-friendly food, cheap street food and restaurants that are good for groups.

 We have a Greenwich Village Food Tour but if you are unable to join us or want to explore the area and food on your own, use our Greenwich Village Snack Food with a self-guided tour.